 - Glide and pitch control the current note pitch

 - Lift controls the envelope's release time

-Also, we've edited the "Connect" tab for each fader ("P Cutoff," "Res," "Attack," "Release") to directly control these parameters with an additional Lightpad Block with the RISE Controllers app loaded in BLOCKS Dashboard.
+Also, we've edited the "Connect" tab for each fader ("P Cutoff," "Res," "Attack," "Release") to directly control these parameters with an additional Lightpad Block with the RISE Controllers app loaded in ROLI Dashboard.

 Finally, to sweeten up the sound we've put in a couple of Reaktor's built-in effects, Chorus and Tape-ish Delay.